Jovana Komazec

 Department of Human Molecular Genetics and Genomics

-Jovana Komazec is a molecular biologist who studies the genetic basis of rare and monogenic diseases.
-She earned her degree in Molecular Biology and Physiology from the University of Belgrade’s Faculty of Biology in 2012.
-In 2020, she completed her PhD at the same institution, focusing on the molecular-genetic mechanisms behind a specific form of diabetes known as Maturity Onset Diabetes of the Young (MODY).
-Her doctoral work involved identifying known pathogenic variants in relevant genes, discovering and functionally characterizing novel variants, and exploring genotype-phenotype correlations.
+Jovana Komazec is a molecular biologist specializing in the study of the genetic basis of rare and monogenic diseases.
+She graduated in Molecular Biology and Physiology from the Faculty of Biology, University of Belgrade, in 2012.
+She completed her PhD studies at the same institution in 2020, focusing her research on the molecular-genetic mechanisms of a specific form of diabetes known as Maturity-Onset Diabetes of the Young (MODY).
+During her doctoral research, she identified known pathogenic variants in relevant genes, discovered and functionally characterized novel variants, and investigated genotype–phenotype correlations.

-Through ongoing lab work and continuous professional development, she has developed strong skills in molecular biology techniques, with particular expertise in next-generation sequencing on the Illumina platform.
-She applies these methods in both research and diagnostic contexts related to rare diseases.
+Through continuous laboratory work and professional development, she has acquired strong skills in the application of molecular biology techniques, with particular expertise in next-generation sequencing on the Illumina platform.
+She applies these methods in both research and diagnostic settings, especially in the field of rare diseases.

-Currently, she is involved in several projects: the national GlucoAdjust project, which aims to develop small-molecule treatments for GSD Ib and type 2 diabetes by targeting the G6PT protein; the international BETTER project, which supports secure, GDPR-compliant, AI-driven analysis of cross-border health data to advance personalized medicine; and the BRIDGING‑RD, which focuses on strengthening rare disease research through improved biobank interoperability, bioinformatics pipelines, and translational drug discovery.
-As part of multidisciplinary teams, she contributes to experimental research and the development of biomedical research infrastructure.
+She is currently involved in several projects: the national project GlucoAdjust, aimed at developing small-molecule drugs for the treatment of GSD Ib and type 2 diabetes by targeting the G6PT protein; the international project BETTER, which enables secure, GDPR-compliant, AI-driven analysis of healthcare data from multiple countries to advance personalized medicine; and the BRIDGING-RD project, focused on strengthening rare disease research through improved biobank interoperability, development of bioinformatics tools, and promotion of translational research for new therapies.
+As a member of multidisciplinary teams, she actively participates in experimental research and the development of biomedical research infrastructure.
 Her interests also include biobanking, with a focus on standardizing sample collection, improving data management, and increasing the interoperability of research resources.